adamdecaf/akka/akka-docs/rst/java/testing.rst

 :class:`TestActorRef`.
-This special type of reference is designed specifically for test purposes and allows access to the actor in two ways: either by obtaining a reference to the underlying actor instance, or by invoking or querying the actor's behaviour (:meth:`receive`).
+This special type of reference is designed specifically for test purposes and allows access to the actor in two ways: either by obtaining a reference to the underlying actor instance, or by invoking or querying the actor's behavior (:meth:`receive`).
 Each one warrants its own section below.

 Obtaining a Reference to an :class:`Actor`